awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-events.md

-# Monitoring Systems Manager Events with Amazon CloudWatch Events<a name="monitoring-cloudwatch-events"></a>
+# Monitoring Systems Manager events with Amazon CloudWatch Events<a name="monitoring-cloudwatch-events"></a>

 You can configure rules in Amazon CloudWatch Events to alert you to changes in Systems Manager resources, and to direct CloudWatch Events to take actions based on the content of those events\.
 CloudWatch Events provides support for a number of events that are emitted by various Systems Manager capabilities\.

 **Note**
 For Systems Manager actions that aren't supported by CloudWatch Events, you can create an event rule that is based on an API call, which are recorded by AWS CloudTrail\.
-For an example, see [Monitoring Session Activity Using Amazon CloudWatch Events \(Console\)](session-manager-logging-auditing.md#session-manager-logging-auditing-cloudwatch-events)\.
+For an example, see [Monitoring session activity using Amazon CloudWatch Events \(console\)](session-manager-logging-auditing.md#session-manager-logging-auditing-cloudwatch-events)\.

 For more information about how to get started with CloudWatch Events and set up rules, see [Getting Started with CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/CWE_GettingStarted.html) in the *Amazon CloudWatch Events User Guide*\.